CGK-Laboratory/CellSelect-3DMorph/README.md

 ## Differences
 - New Cell Selection Functionality
 -  Erosion of images for better segmentation was achieved by changing line 210 of the code from the original  se=strel('diamond',6) to  se=strel('diamond',5)
--  There are pop-up errors for segmenting errors finding 0 cells
+-  There are pop-up windows indicating an error has occurred during segmentation

   ## Requirements
 - 32 Gigabytes of RAM
 - Have Windows 7 or above

 CGK fork
 --------